unisonweb/unison/unison-src/transcripts-round-trip/main.md

 ## Other regression tests not covered by above

-### Builtins should appear commended out in the edit command
+### Builtins should appear commented out in the edit command

 Regression test for https://github.com/unisonweb/unison/pull/3548